pic

 The package StaticArrays includes several variants of static arrays.
 Our focus in particular we'll be on the type SVector, whose objects will be referred to as SVectors for simplicity.

-There are two approaches to creating an SVector, each serving a distinct purpose.
-The first one creates an SVector through literal values, while the other option converts a standard vector into an SVector.
+There are two approaches to creating an SVector, each serving a distinct purpose: the first one creates an SVector through literal values, while the other option converts a standard vector into an SVector.
 The implementation of each approach is illustrated below.

 # all 'sx' define the same static vector '[3,4,5]'